Security builder & leader

 This Blog

 I've been writing on this site since 2010 as a way to think out loud and share resources with the community.
-I've explored a variety of topics, including malware analysis, security leadership, professional communication, and more.
+I've explored a variety of topics, including malware analysis, security leadership, artificial intelligence, and more.
 I've also published cheat sheets that condense many security and IT concepts into actionable references.

 Writing is how I make sense of the industry.
 I hope you find something in the collection that helps you do the same.
-If you want to wander around, click here to read a random article.
+If you want to receive my blog posts by email, subscribe to my newsletter.
+And if you want to wander around, read a random article or search for something specific.